Seeed-Studio/wiki-documents/docs/Grove-Doppler-Radar.md

 </div>

 !!!Note
-    The minimum speed accuracy that the sensor is capable of detecting is 52cm/s, which equals to 0.52m/s, 3.6km/h and 2.23mph, and are also multiples of 52cm/s within the distance of 10 meters.
+    The minimum speed accuracy that the sensor is capable of detecting is 52cm/s, which equals to 0.52m/s, 3.6km/h and 2.23mph.
+Additionally, the results returned by function getSpeed() are multiples of 52cm/s and are absolute values accordingly.

 ## Resources